Man in custody following police chase in Edgewater apartment complex - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-MIAMI (WSVN) - A man was taken into custody following a large police response seen swarming an apartment complex in Miami’s Edgewater neighborhood overnight.
+MIAMI (WSVN) - A man was taken into custody after an overnight large scale manhunt at an apartment complex in Miami’s Edgewater neighborhood.

+SWAT teams swarmed the Bay Parc Apartments located in the 1700 block of North Bayshore Drive early Wednesday morning, in an effort to capture a man.

-The potential suspect was seen by witnesses scaling balconies, attempting to evade arrest.
+Video shows heavily armed officers entering the building—searching floor by floor—for a man who was seen scaling balconies, attempting to evade arrest.

-Video captured armed SWAT teams entering the Bay Parc Apartments, searching the balconies floor by floor as residents attempting to enter their homes were left stranded outside for hours.
-Later, the officers were seen dragging what appears to be the suspect out of the apartments in handcuffs by the t-shirt.
+Many residents received emergency message alerts advising them to stay inside and lock their doors and balconies.
+Residents attempting to enter their homes—with some being stalled after walking their pets—were left stranded outside during the hours-long standoff.

+“A lot of movement.
+A lot of police officers around.
+A lot of cops, a lot of vehicles.
+Definitely there was something big going on.
+It happens quite often around here in this neighborhood, honestly, sadly I guess,” said a man.
+“They wouldn’t tell us anything.
+I couldn’t even walk my dog.”

 The circumstances surrounding the investigation, as well as the identity and potential crimes of the suspect, are unclear.